cortex-js/cortexjs.io/src/_pages/mathlive-examples-virtual-keyboards.md

     for the space bar).
     - `bottom`, `left`, `right`: alignment of the label
 - `label`: the HTML markup displayed for the keycap.
-If no `label` is provided, the `latex`
+If no `label` is provided, the `latex` value is used.
+If no `key`, `command` or `insert` property is provided, the label (stripped of any HTML markup) is what will be inserted when the keycap is pressed.
-- `latex`: a Latex fragment used as a label
+- `latex`: a Latex fragment used as a label and as the content to insert when the keycap is pressed.
-- `key`: a key, such as "9"
+- `key`: the keypress to emulate when the keycap is pressed, for example `"5"`.
 - `aside`: an optional small label displayed below the keycap.
 This label may not be displayed if the space available is too small.

-- `insert`: a Latex fragment to insert when the keycap is pressed
+- `insert`: a Latex fragment to insert when the keycap is pressed.
+The `latex` property is usually sufficient,
 - `altKeys`: the name of a set of alternate keys to display when the keycap is long-pressed.
 - `command`: the command to perform when the keycap is pressed.